cosmos/ibc/spec/ics-024-host-requirements/README.md

 }
 ```

-For a host state machine, the `getCommitmentPrefix` MUST be constant.
+For a host state machine, the return value of `getCommitmentPrefix` MUST be constant.

 ### Port system